 Amherst HA strives to be fiscally responsible with all public dollars entrusted to us.
 Through the efficient use of our state Formula Funding and federal Capital Fund Program funds, we have experienced continual success in achieving our capital improvement goals.
 Additionally, we often seek other sources of available funding through local and federal grants to help supplement our pool of state and federal funds.
-This year we have submitted grant applications through the Community Development Block Grant (CDBG) and Community Preservation Act (CPA) to address building envelope modernization needs.
+This year we have a grant through the Community Development Block Grant (CDBG) to address the siding at the John Nutting development.